-- Literals create simple, handy building-block objects such as numbers, characters, strings of text, Booleans (
+- Literals create simple, handy building-block values such as numbers, strings of text, Booleans (

 false), and lists, as well as more sophisticated objects known as closures (which represent a hunk of code as an object).

 - Identifiers reference objects in the language and include variables, data members, and classes.
-Another form of identifier unique to SkookumScript is an object id, which references objects specified from outside the language (such as items placed in a game editor).
+Another form of identifier unique to SkookumScript is an object id, which references named objects often specified from outside the language (such as items placed in a game editor).
 Also related are the variable primitives for creating and setting variables.